Skip to content

 • Healthcare providers extract relevant information from Electronic Health Records and matching it against synonyms and near-synonyms.

-• Organizations automate back office tasks through Robotic Process Automation (RPA), where semantic data models extract entities to match against specific tasks.
+• Organisations automate back office tasks through Robotic Process Automation (RPA), where semantic data models extract entities to match against specific tasks.

 Let’s look at each example in detail.